lafrenierejm/lafreniere.xyz/content/docs/python-static-type-checking.md

 ## Function Overloading

-Often the we will want to have a single function that supports multiple, distinct combinations of types.
+Often, we will want to have a single function that supports multiple, distinct combinations of types.
 For a motivating example, let's build on the above example of multiple environments and add a few additional caveats:

 - Assume the environments run in AWS and each environment resides in its own account.